A Real Need or GAS (Gear Acquisition Syndrome)

 Camera Reviews

 There are thousands upon thousands of camera reviews out there.
-If you have found yourself lost in this sea of videos and websites, here are a few reviews that I use and trust.
+If you have lost yourself in this sea of videos and websites, here are a few reviews I use and trust.

-• Camera Labs has an excellent in-depth side, and Gordon Laing has a good Youtube channel that provides both preliminary and in-depth reviews.
+- Camera Labs has an excellent in-depth side, and Gordon Laing has a good YouTube channel that provides preliminary and in-depth reviews.

-• DPReview TV provides a review of both the photographic and video experience of the camera and some operational observations.
-DPReview’s website also provides written reviews and news of new camera releases and lenses, drones, and phones.
+- DPReview TV reviews the camera’s photographic and video experience and some operational observations.
+DPReview’s website also provides written reviews and news of new camera releases, lenses, drones, and phones.
+This is a key resource for many photographers and camera shops.

 What size is the sensor?